 In January 2017, the FASB issued an accounting update to simplify the accounting treatment for the impairment of goodwill.
 The amendment eliminates Step 2 from the goodwill impairment test, which measures a goodwill impairment loss by calculating the implied fair value of goodwill by assigning the fair value of a reporting unit to all of its assets and liabilities as if that reporting unit had been acquired in a business combination.
 Instead, under this amendment, the entity should recognize an impairment charge for the amount by which the carrying amount exceeds the reporting unit's fair value and the impairment loss recognized should not exceed the total amount of goodwill allocated to that reporting unit.
 The amendment is effective for fiscal years beginning after December 15, 2019, and early adoption is permitted.
-The Company is currently evaluating the impact that the adoption will have on its results of operations, financial position, cash flow and disclosures.
+The Company adopted this amendment beginning in fiscal 2017 and performed the annual goodwill impairment test in accordance with the amended guidance.
+Refer to Note 11 for discussion of the annual goodwill impairment test.